Planning YOUR perfect wedding

 What type of venue do I want?

 Some people are looking for the perfect rustic barn that they can do up themselves, others want a posh hotel with beautiful grounds and fancy food.
 The number of guests you’d like to have will also help narrow down the choice – it’s no good deciding you’d like to get married in your beautiful village church that only has space for 30 guests if your guest list is over 100.
 You’ll need to think about where your guests are going to stay, if you want everyone to be able to stay at the same venue you may need to look at a hotel with plenty of rooms who can offer a discount for bulk-booking.
 It’s worth visiting lots of different types of venue – you’ll know when you find the one that’s right for you.
+For more tips on choosing your venue please click here.

 When do I want to get married?